Kotlin/kotlinx-rpc/README.md

 }

 dependencies {
-    implemntation("org.jetbrains.kotlinx:kotlinx-rpc-runtime") // version is 1.9.24-1.0.0 is set by Gradle plugin }
+    implementation("org.jetbrains.kotlinx:kotlinx-rpc-runtime") // version is 1.9.24-1.0.0 is set by Gradle plugin }
 ```